XReaper95/RayPongC/README.md

 Use SPACE to randomly throw the ball to any direction (limited by a small arc to each side).
 Use W and A keys to control Player 1 and UP and DOWN to control Player 2.
 Game is goal is 5 points.

+## Play

+There are builds in the `Releases` tabs, will work on `Windows`, `Mac` and `Linux`.
+You can compile it yourself with `CMake` if you know how.
+There are no dependencies beisdes `raylib`, that is downloaded and built automatically.

 ## Screenshots

 ![game_start_image](https://github.com/XReaper95/RayPongC/blob/master/screenshots/start.png?raw=true)